urmilparikh95/Slack-App/DEPLOY.md

+### Code

+Please find our code for the deployment milestone in the this [deploy](https://github.ncsu.edu/uparikh/CSC-510-Bot-Controller/tree/master/Deploy) folder

 ### Deployment

 We have deployed our Droid Bot to an Amazon-EC2 instance and for this purpose, we have used following deployment scripts: